proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 ProPlot makes it easier to work with multiple subplots and create clear, concise figures.

 * Axis tick labels and axis labels are :ref:`shared between subplots <ug_share>` in the same row or column by default.
 This is controlled by the `sharex`, `sharey`, `spanx`, and `spany` `~proplot.ui.subplots` keyword args.
-* The new `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend` commands
+* The figure `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend`
-  can be used to draw colorbars and legends intended to reference more than one subplot in arbitrary contiguous rows and columns.
+  commands can easily draw colorbars and legends intended to reference more than one subplot in arbitrary contiguous rows and columns.
 See the :ref:`next section <why_colorbars_legends>` for details.
+* You can add :ref:`thin panels <ug_panels>` along any edge of a subplot using the `~proplot.axes.Axes.panel` or `~proplot.axes.Axes.panel_axes` commands.
+This can be useful for plotting 1D summary statistics alongside 2D contours or grid boxes.
-* :ref:`A-b-c labels <ug_abc>` can be added to subplots using the :rcraw:`abc`
+* You can add :ref:`a-b-c labels <ug_abc>` to subplots simply using the :rcraw:`abc`
+  setting -- for example, ``pplt.rc['abc'] = 'A.'`` or ``axs.format(abc='A.')``.
-  and :rcraw:`abc.style` settings -- for example, using ``axs.format(abc=True, abcstyle='A.')``.
-This is possible because
-  `~proplot.ui.subplots` assigns a unique `~proplot.axes.Axes.number` to every axes.
+  This is possible because `~proplot.figure.Figure.add_subplot` assigns a unique `~proplot.axes.Axes.number` to every added subplot.
+* You can easily format multiple subplots at once or add colorbars, legends, panels, twin axes, or inset axes to multiple subplots at once using the `~proplot.figure.SubplotGrid` class.
+This container is returned by `proplot.figure.Figure.subplots` and `~proplot.ui.subplots`, and can be indexed like a list or like a 2D array (in which case the indices match the subplot grid extents).
+See the :ref:`subplots section <ug_
+  .. :ref:`panels <ug_panels>`,
+  .. insets on multiple axes,

 .. _why_colorbars_legends: